 The Master of Education in Enrollment Management and Policy online program requires a minimum of 30 units.
 The program can be completed in 21 months.
 All courses are required.

 Framing and Enrollment Management

-Identify and research enrollment management practices using academic literacy skills in writing and speaking and help your students understand roles and responsibilities in your offices.
+Define enrollment management, and Identify and research enrollment management practices.
+Refine academic literacy skills in writing and speaking.
+Clarify the roles and responsibilities of enrollment management units within an institution.

 Admission Policy and Practice

 Instructor: Jerome Lucido

-Examine admission policy within the contexts of history, social class, professional practice and the interplay of institutions and society.
+Examine admission policy and practice within the contexts of history, social class, professional practice and the interplay of institutions and society.
 Examine holistic review, test-optional policies.
 Construct effective and equitable policies.

 The Role of Diversity in Admissions